FAQ

 Are Kaspa smart contracts live?

-Not as a mature Ethereum-style app environment.
+No mature Kaspa-native programmability on mainnet yet.
 The near-term path runs through Toccata, spend rules, asset rules, ZK proof checks, sequencing commitments, and later vProgs.

 Does Toccata allow one action across multiple apps?

-Not fully.
-The important distinction is atomicity, not whether two transactions land near each other.
+Only partly.
+Atomicity is the boundary: two transactions landing near each other are weaker than one combined operation.
 Toccata gives Kaspa covenant, ZK, sequencing, and based-zk foundations for fast verifiable coordination.
 Full app-to-app actions that succeed or fail as one combined operation belong to the later vProgs roadmap.

 Can a ZK proof prove what happened on another chain?